ajinkya-devops/techwisdombyajinkya/_posts/2017-10-14-Ansible Run Analysis.md

 -----
 ### Conclusion

-<p align="justify">Ever since I came across this tool, it's been a useful resource for me to get more out of `Ansible` run logs and outputs.
-I would highly recommend it for all `Ansible Ninjas!` out there. </p>
+<p align="justify">Ever since I came across this tool, it's been a useful resource for me to get more out of <code>Ansible</code> run logs and outputs.
+I would highly recommend it for all <code>Ansible Ninjas!</code> out there. </p>

 <p align="justify">Feel free to share this with others and do let me know your experience of using ARA. </p>